OlinDSA2025/olindsa2025.github.io/in_class/day09.md

 ## Radix Sort

 [Radix sort](https://en.wikipedia.org/wiki/Radix_sort) (also called bucket sort) is an interesting algorithm where we don't perform an explicit comparisons between elements in our list.
 We instead sort, e.g. if we are sorting integers, based on comparing the ones digits, then the tens digit, etc.  Let's check out [the visualization of Radix sort](https://visualgo.net/en/sorting) at our favorite website!
+Choose Rad, and then click the sort button.

+The complexity of radix sort is $\Theta(nk)$ where $k$ is the number of digits (or chunks) that each element can be broken into (e.g., if our list had numbers with 4 or fewer digits, $k$ would be $4$).

 ## The Speed Limit for Comparison-Based Sorting